Defective Road Accident

 The Florida defective road injury lawyers at Freeman Injury Law stand against the government agencies, construction companies and municipalities responsible for unsafe conditions that lead to a serious or fatal crash.
 Our team will thoroughly review your case to determine the cause of the accident, and uncover whether there are any factors in which negligence in the road’s design or safety issues may have contributed.

-Our law firm serves victims in West Palm Beach, Fort Lauderdale, Port St. Lucie/Ft.
-Pierce and the surrounding cities with aggressive representation, and we will be by your side in your efforts to recover financial losses caused by your injuries, and to help ensure the financial well-being of you and your family.
+Our law firm serves victims in Miami, West Palm Beach, Fort Lauderdale, Maitland, Orlando and the surrounding cities with aggressive representation, and we will be by your side in your efforts to recover financial losses caused by your injuries, and to help ensure the financial well-being of you and your family.

 Call our offices today to schedule a free, no obligation appointment to discuss your legal rights.